 Living with borderline personality disorder requires weathering emotional storms.
 People with BPD who do not get treatment are at an increased risk of both intentional and unintentional suicide as well as a host of other negative outcomes.
 However, those who receive the right treatment for BPD can learn how to manage their symptoms.

-Types of Borderline Personality Disorders
+Types of Borderline Personality Disorder

 While there are no official subtypes of BPD listed in the DSM-5, many people have classified subtypes of borderline personality disorder based on a wide variety of ways individuals express BPD traits.
 For example, some people with BPD are less outwardly expressive and more prone to feelings of emptiness and identity disturbance, while others are more demonstrative and engage in impulsive and self-harming behavior.